Always Superb Value for Money on a Classic Sailing Holiday

 Becky and Adam trying out our new Classic Sailing Smocks - available with different vessel names to suit your favourite.

 We accidentally downsized in 2008 during the height of the recession from a huge office, classroom and workshop to just one end of the building.
 Ironically since then we have been expanding rapidly.
 Our current office in Gerrans near Portscatho is tiny but we manage to squeeze four people into what used to be our workshop.
-If Eve's skipper comes ashore too, it gets really cozy.
 Outside is a perfect bit of rural Cornwall, but when the SE gales blow you can hear the surf on the Roseland coastline and taste the salt in the air.
 We can nip just outside the door for a coffee and a bit of fresh air and watch the horses cavorting in the wind or the Cornish Black pigs in the orchard.
 Telephone conversations about sailing are often drowned out by our landlord's chickens.

 If you find yourself on the single track road to St Anthony Lighthouse then you really should pop in for a cup of tea.
 We can do Italian coffee, builders tea, earl grey, herbal tea, rooibus tea, cows milk or soya milk on a good day.
 Look out for Parton Vrane (means 'Field of the Crows' in Cornish) on the left, about 0.75 miles beyond Gerrans Church.
 Look for a low timber clad building with 6ft high 'Classic Sailing' painted in white on black workshop doors.

-The office normally comprises Adam and Debbie Purser, Georgia Witchell and Becky Treneer with Catherine Thomas as part time doing the bookkeeping.
+The office normally comprises Adam and Debbie Purser, and Georgia Witchell with Catherine Thomas as part time doing the bookkeeping.
 Out of the window about two miles to the east we can watch sailing ships heading along the Cornish Coast past Nare Head and Gull Rock.

 Georgia is the continuity in the office especially when Adam or Debbie or both are at sea.
-She is a keen sailor and has sailed modern and traditional yachts and also on Eve of St Mawes and Bessie Ellen in the Canary Islands.
-She is looking forward to sailing on more of our fleet and passed her RYA Yachtmaster Offshore on Eve in 2012.
+She is a keen sailor and shares in the skipper rota for our Pilot Cutter Eve of St Mawes.
+Most recently, she sailed on Tenacious from Palma to Barcelona, and thoroughly loved it, but has also had the pleasure of sailing on Bessie Ellen in both the Canary Islands and Scotland, and on Provident in Devon waters.
 She has travelled widely from the North West Passage in Canada to Nepal and has considerable experience in the travel industry -working for adventure trekking companies like Explore and Steppes Travel.
 Georgia enjoys researching new destinations and keeping Classic Sailing directors on their toes and will be glad to answer any of your questions.
-This winter (2012-13) She helped sail a gaff cutter from Canaries to Cape Verde and accross the Atlantic.
-In 2013 we are encouraging and training her to skipper Eve as an extra relief skipper.
+In the winter of 2012/13 she helped sail a gaff cutter from Canaries to Cape Verde and accross the Atlantic.
 In her spare time Georgia loves running, leads a regular aerobics class in St Mawes and has just started racing Falmouth Working Boat Evelyn.